-It was a daily occurance as anytime we went outside the wire there was always a risk.
+It was a daily occurrence as anytime we went outside the wire there was always a risk.

-This weekend my wife and I were doing some spring cleaning and I found an old newspaper cliping about my Brother, Randy when he was in the Marine Corps.
+This weekend my wife and I were doing some spring cleaning and I found an old newspaper clipping about my Brother, Randy when he was in the Marine Corps.

 The story was written by Louise Whall for the Humansville paper called, "The Daily News".

 I want to share this story because it reflects heros in American life:

 "Cpl.
 Randy Hartley joined the Marines after high-school graduation in 1979 because the United States honor was at stake a half a world away in Iran, where 52 Americans were being held hostage.

 On Monday, his mother, Mary Ann McKinney, mailed her son a package of cookies and tobacco, trying her hardest to believe he survived Sunday's bombing of a Beirut Marine compound-- an act the government says may be linked to Iran.

 "I almost feel like 'yeah, go out and blow up Iran' if that's who did it," Mrs. McKinney said.
 "That's how come Randy decided to join in the first place.
 He was furious about the Iranian situation.
 He'd be sitting here watching TV and he'd be so mad".